Land Transfers in Northeast British Columbia

 Site C Tripartite Land Agreements

-In 2013, Canada and the Province established a Joint Review Panel to examine the Site C Clean Energy Project; a public hearing was held and the Panel’s final report in May of 2014 determined that Site C will have adverse impacts to treaty rights of some Treaty 8 First Nations.
+In 2013, Canada and the Province established a Joint Review Panel to examine the Site C Clean Energy Project; a public hearing was held and the Panel’s final report in May 2014 (PDF, 7MB) determined that Site C would have adverse impacts to treaty rights of some Treaty 8 First Nations.

-The Province heard from Treaty 8 First Nations, some of whom opposed the Site C project, and their perspectives were an important part of the deliberations on a very challenging decision to move forward with the project.
+The Province heard from Treaty 8 First Nations, some of whom opposed the Site C project, and their perspectives were an important part of the Province’s deliberations on whether to proceed with the project.

 - BC Hydro